Sukajan: 1950s: Post WWII origins

 The sukajan originated in post-war occupied Japan (1945–1952) around the CFAY naval base in Yokosuka.

 Originally, sukajan were meant as a souvenir from a tour of duty, hence their other popular names: souvenir and tour jackets.
 Initially they were made on commission, either by embroidering the servicemen's own military flight jackets, or from scratch.
-Modeled after bombers, varsity, and baseball jackets, they were crafted using lustrous materials like rayon and, more commonly, silk.
+Modeled after bomber, varsity, and baseball jackets, they were crafted using lustrous materials like rayon and, more commonly, silk.
 When silk was not available, as was often the case due to silk shortages in Japan at the time, nylon, acetate, and even leftover parachute silk were used instead.

 Noticing their popularity, Kosho & Co.—a textile trading company later renamed to TOYO Enterprise—started mass-producing sukajan and selling them at street stalls and post exchanges, making 95% of all sukajan produced in the immediate post-war period.
 The jackets were produced in the nearby towns of Kiryū and Ashikaga by skilled artisans from Japan's traditional kimono industry, which had been disrupted by the war.